rtbo/dopamine/test/end2end/ReadMe.md

 ## Sandbox

 Each test is run in a sandboxed environment.
-The sandbox is meant to run the test in isolation from the running system.
+The sandbox system does its best to run the tests in isolation from the system, but is not a virual machine.
+It require some tools to be present on the system, as well as a running PostgreSQL instance.
+Depending on the tools installed and their version, the test results may differ.

 For each test a RECIPE and a HOME is defined, both of which refer to a directory in `recipes` and `homes` respectively.